pmmp-plugins-of-sky-min/DataConfig/README.md

 # DataConfig
 PMMP 4.0

-Save `yaml or json or txt` files asynchronously
+Save `yaml or json or txt or ini` files asynchronously

 # How to use